Author: tlmusic

 I’m hoping that as you listen, you will find out that the stories are true!
 And not only that, but so much of the characters share the same struggles that we do today.
 As I sing, I remember God’s faithfulness to His people then, and that He is faithful to His people still today.

 Here is a listing of tracks, along with the Scripture they came from.
-As always, the full lyrics and stories behind the writing of the songs is available on my blog page!
+See the blog for lyrics and stories behind the songs!

 1. In the Beginning – Genesis 1-2.
 2. The Wrestler – Genesis 32:22-32